eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/go_live.md

 * Keystore file at the repo root as `sign`.
 * Key alias from `local.properties` or `ANDROID_KEY_ALIAS`.
 * Key password from `local.properties` or `ANDROID_KEY_PASSWORD`.
+* Store password from the same `androidKeyPassword` / `ANDROID_KEY_PASSWORD` value in the current reference Gradle file.

 Production requirements: